src-d/blog/content/upcoming/id2vec.md

 #### Disclosure

-I am not writing a paper, so can be honest: these examples are not... random.
+These examples are not chosen randomly.
 Not everything that one can imagine is magically reflected in the embeddings.

 ## Reproduce
-We are in the process of cloning all Git repositories in the world and building the [API](https://github.com/src-d/spark-api) to access and analyse them.
+We are in the process of cloning all Git repositories in the world and building the [engine](https://github.com/src-d/spark-api) to access and analyse them.
 We've built [ast2vec](https://github.com/src-d/ast2vec) and many other libraries and packages to do MLoSC on top.
 Meanwhile, it is possible to grab the obsolete embeddings and play with them.
 They are the same as we use in [vecino-reference](https://github.com/src-d/vecino/blob/master/reference/nearest_repos.ipynb), the proof of concept notebook which finds similar GitHub repositories.
 They were built without the AST co-occurrence scheme, the sequential sliding window was used instead.
 The vocabulary size is 500,000.
-The sourse is nearly 140,000 most starred repositories on GitHub cloned in October 2016 - that is, one year ago.
+The source code used is >100,000 most starred repositories on GitHub cloned in October 2016 - that is, one year ago.

 <script src="https://gist.github.com/vmarkovtsev/cc50b5c2de17e574f59dfe706a39a290.js"></script>

 If you really wish to train your own identifier embeddings right here, right now, contact us and we will figure out how to give you terabytes of data.
 Otherwise it is best to wait a few months until we launch our datasets initiative.
+Alternatively join our Slack community and we're always happy to discuss generating data sets for you.

 #### Related research